Mentone Girls' Secondary College: History

 Mentone Girls’ High School was established in early 1955 as a way to encourage female students to continue with their schooling and eventually go on to tertiary studies.
 When the school was opened, it is estimated that around 60 Year 8 students were enrolled.
 Until the school's official opening on the 11th of October 1955, classes were held in local halls.
-The inaugural Headmisstres Nina Carr spent a decade establishing the school’s infrastructure and educational foundations and forging her reputation as a pioneer in girls’ secondary education.
+The inaugural principal Nina Carr spent a decade establishing the school’s infrastructure and educational foundations and forging her reputation as a pioneer in girls’ secondary education.
 Living in a flat at the school, she tended the front garden and coordinated volunteer parents’ working parties to improve the grounds.
-Carr left the school in 1965 after she was offered the role of principal of Mac.Roberston Girls' High School, then seen to be the most senior position available to a woman in the teaching service.
+Carr left the school in 1965 after she was offered the role of principal of Mac.Robertson Girls' High School, then seen to be the most senior position available to a woman in the teaching service.
 The Nina Carr Centre, located on the grounds of Mentone Girls' Secondary College is named in her honour.
 The school was renamed in 1988, from Mentone Girls' High School to the now well known Mentone Girls' Secondary College.